pixegami/saas-starter/saas-infrastructure/README.md

 * Login attempt cool-downs.
 * Consolidate configurations. <-- not much to do there?
 * Can MX record for the email be created by the stack?
+* AWS Secret Manager for JWT key.
 *
-* KMS For JWT key
 * Consolidate Config Pt 2: Get it into JSON so both CDK and tests can load it.

+## Wish List

+* Better looking email templates.